aopem/congressional-sentiment-twitter-bot/README.md

 # twitter-bot

-Creating a twitter bot using Tweepy.
+Creating a twitter bot using Tweepy, Azure Functions.

-## Environment Setup
+## Local Environment Setup

 Create & activate a virtual environment.
 The Azure Functions extension in VSCode will do this automatically if the local directory is deployed to an Azure Function resource.